Winipedia/pyrig/README.md

 plugins = ["pydantic.mypy"]     # Your custom setting
 ```

-The machinery will validate that `strict` and `warn_redundant_casts` are present, but won't touch your custom `exclude` and `plugins` settings.

-In fact I suggest defining your own subclass of `PyprojectConfigFile` in your own `dev/configs/python/pyproject.py` file and adding your custom settings there.
-This way you can easily update your custom settings and the files can be generated automatically.
-When you subclass an existing config, only your subclass will be executed (not the parent), ensuring your customizations take full control.
-But that is up to your discretion and preferences.
+**Recommended Approach**: Subclass existing configs (e.g., `PyprojectConfigFile`) in your own `dev/configs/python/pyproject.py` file.
+When you subclass an existing config, only your subclass executes, ensuring your customizations take full control.

 ### ConfigFile Types

-The ConfigFile Machinery provides several base classes for different types of configuration files:

 - **`ConfigFile`**: Base class for all config files
 - **`CopyModuleConfigFile`**: Copies entire module content to a config file
-- **`CopyModuleOnlyDocstringConfigFile`**: Copies only the docstring from a module (useful for creating stub files with documentation)
+- **`CopyModuleOnlyDocstringConfigFile`**: Copies only the docstring from a module
 - **`PythonConfigFile`**: For Python source files
 - **`YamlConfigFile`**: For YAML configuration files
 - **`JsonConfigFile`**: For JSON configuration files

-The `CopyModuleOnlyDocstringConfigFile` is particularly useful for creating configuration files that mirror source modules but only contain documentation, keeping the generated files clean and focused.

 ### Configuration Files Managed by the Machinery